 Sandra Hines, president of the Detroit Coalition Against Police Brutality, says a partnership like the one between DPD and Detroit 300 “would never fly in any other community.”

 “They're not the police; we pay the police to work for us,” said Hines.
-“Chief Craig needs to do his job, he needs to be the one to come up with strategies and tactics to deal with these crimes, not a group of vigilantes with no oversight.”
+“Chief Craig needs to do his job.
+He needs to be the one to come up with strategies and tactics to deal with these crimes, not a group of vigilantes with no oversight.”

-But leaders with the community groups argue the circumstance Detroit finds itself in warrants an unconventional response, and that its unfair to label caring citizens vigilantes.
+But leaders with the community groups argue the circumstance Detroit finds itself in warrants an unconventional response, and that its unfair to label caring citizens as vigilantes.

 “How dare anyone even suggest about a vigilante when our daughters cannot catch the bus, women cannot go get groceries, senior citizens are being knocked in the head, women are being holed up in some abandoned house and murdered,” Pastor Mo said on a recent episode of Fox 2’s Let It Rip.
 “Every man better get up and do something about it.”